Double Robust Bayesian Inference on Average Treatment Effects: Key Lemmas

 The rest of the proof involves a standard Taylor expansion for the third term on the right hand side of the above equation.
-By the equation (\ref{TaylorExp}) in our Lemma \ref{lemma:Taylor}, we get
+By the equation (\ref{TaylorExp}) in the proof of Lemma \ref{lemma:Taylor}, we get

-by the fact that $P_0[\gamma_0 \rho^{m_0}]=0$ and the definition of the Riesz representor $\gamma_0$ in \eqref{riesz:def}.
-Regarding the second-order term in the Taylor expansion in the equation (\ref{2ndTaylor}) of Lemma \ref{lemma:Taylor}, we get
+by the fact that $P_0[\gamma_0 \rho^{m_0}]=0$ and the definition of the Riesz representer $\gamma_0$ in \eqref{riesz:def}.
+Regarding the second-order term in the Taylor expansion in the equation (\ref{2ndTaylor}) of the proof of Lemma \ref{lemma:Taylor}, we get

 Considering the score operator $B_0^m=B_{\eta_0}^m$ defined in \eqref{score_ate}, we have